-A major in Anthropology offers a broad, holistic approach to the discipline yet allows specialization in one of the sub-areas: archaeology/paleoenvironmental studies; cultural anthropology, including general theory and regional ethnology; physical anthropology/primatology; and symbolic, linguistic, and cognitive studies.
+A major in Anthropology offers a broad, holistic approach to the discipline yet allows specialization in one of the sub-areas: archaeology; biological anthropology; social/cultural anthropology; and linguistic anthropology.
 Courses at the 400-level offer substantial anthropological method and theory content.
 Students majoring in Anthropology should consult the Department regarding selecting required courses and options.
 The following are required to complete a major in Anthropology: ANTHR 206, 207, 208, 209; and one of 415, 416, 481, or 498.

-A minor in Anthropology requires the following: two of ANTHR 206, 207, 208, or 209; and ± 6 in Anthropology at the 300- or 400-level.
+A minor in Anthropology requires the following: two of ANTHR 206, 207, 208, or 209; and ★6 in Anthropology at the 300- or 400-level.
 Also see §43.3(4).